Before I went through sorority recruitment, I thought I was prepared.

 Drink the water.

-Last year, there was this fictitious theory that sororities were conspiring to see who would fall into the trap of drinking the water.
+Last year, there was this fake news that sororities were conspiring to see who would fall into the trap of drinking the water.
 This was simply not true.
 The temperature is going to be similar to volcanic lava, so staying hydrated is crucial.
 The last thing you want is a full body cramp or to pass out.
 For fatigue prevention, I recommend bringing your own water bottle and snacks for the breaks.
 When trying to make your best impression, you don’t want to be wilting like my mom’s plants.

 Write in a journal.